Publilian laws

-Publilian Laws refers to a set of laws meant to increase the amount of political power the plebeian class held in the Roman Republic.
-The laws are named for Volero Publilius and Quintus Publilius Philo, the two tribunes responsible for the law's passing.
+The Publilian Laws are a set of laws which increased the amount of political power the plebeian order held in the Roman Republic.
+The laws are named for Volero Publilius and Quintus Publilius Philo, the two plebeian tribunes responsible for getting the laws passed.

 Lex Publilia (471 BC)

 The lex Publilia introduced by the tribune Volero Publilius and passed in 471 BC, gave the power to elect tribunes to the Tribal Assembly rather than the Centuriate Assembly.
 This law gave plebeians the right to initiate laws.
 Publilius also saw that the Tribal Assembly should be organized by district, with each district casting a single vote decided by the majority within that district.
 The four Servian districts were limited to the city (tribus urbanae), and the land conquered after the Servian period was divided into sixteen districts (tribus rusticae).
 A twenty-first district, called Crustuminian was created in the place that the Plebeians organized themselves in order to have an uneven number of districts and avoid ties.